mcoutt/movie-market/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### For run Cypress tests call the next commands

+Run in terminal the

+### `yarn run cypress open`

+and then, call
+`Run integrations specs`
+in the right corner of browser window

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\